ocbnet/layout/README.md

 Handling the layout by yourself is easy, you may say.
 The most common approach is to bind the resize event for every instance you create.
 When the event fires you measure the available width and would resize the widget accordingly.
-This will works in most situations, but has a very ugly race condition when the browser decides to add a scrollbar after you laid out your widget.
+This will work in most situations, but has a very ugly race condition when the browser decides to add a scrollbar after you laid out your widget.
 You can see this behaviour in the "broken" demo page.